marshalsimons/Tapo-C100-IoT-Hacking/README.md

 <img width="863" height="428" alt="Screenshot 2026-07-19 145651" src="https://github.com/user-attachments/assets/a78430ff-171a-40cd-a43f-562e18398c8b" />

 With the root user password in hand, we can attempt to crack it.
 However, bruteforcing a hash can be difficult with certain algorithms as the password may be to complex to crack in a reasonable amount of time.
-So first we can conduct some research to see if it has been posted anywhere.
+So first we can conduct research to see if it has been posted anywhere.
 Default credentials are relativly easy to find as they are seldomed changed and exchange hands frequecntly.
 For our device we are in luck as they were already found to be root/slpingenic.

 Now we can move on to getting a shell by connecting to the UART port.
 While not all boards will be the same, UART can easily be identified with 4 contact pads in a row.
 Some devices will still have the pins attached, which will save some soldering.